keenworker/readme/test.md

 | Fiery | Looking bright or burning like fire | The sunset painted the sky in fiery shades of orange and red. |
 | Spark | A tiny flash of light or fire | The mechanic saw a spark fly out from the broken wire. |

-## Complete Summary of "The Flint — by Christina Georgina Rossetti"

-**Stanza 1**

-*An emerald is as green as grass, / A ruby red as blood; / A sapphire shines as blue as heaven; / A flint lies in the mud.*

-In the first stanza, the poet describes three precious and beautiful gemstones using simple comparisons from nature.
-An emerald is compared to the bright green colour of grass.
-A ruby is compared to the deep red colour of blood.
-A sapphire is compared to the clear blue colour of the sky or heaven.
-These three stones are beautiful, colourful, and admired by everyone.
-But then the poet suddenly introduces the flint — a plain, hard, grey stone that simply lies in the mud.
-Unlike the precious gems, the flint has no attractive colour or shine.
-It is ignored and looked down upon by people.
-The poet uses this contrast to show that not everything valuable looks beautiful on the outside.

-**Stanza 2**

-*A diamond is a brilliant stone, / To catch the world's desire; / An opal holds a fiery spark; / But a flint holds fire.*

-In the second and final stanza, the poet introduces two more precious stones.
-A diamond is called a brilliant stone — it sparkles, shines, and attracts everyone.
-The whole world desires and longs to have a diamond.
-An opal is described as holding a fiery spark inside it, meaning it glows and reflects different colours beautifully.
-Both these stones are prized and admired for their outer appearance.
-But then the poet brings the flint back and says — *a flint holds fire.* This is the most important line of the poem.
-While other stones are beautiful to look at, the flint has real, practical power inside it.
-When struck against another stone, a flint can produce actual fire — something that gives warmth, light, and life.
-The poet uses this powerful ending to remind us that true value lies not in outer beauty but in inner strength and usefulness.

-**Central Message of the Poem:** The poem teaches us a very important lesson — we should never judge anything or anyone by their appearance alone.
-The precious gemstones like emerald, ruby, sapphire, diamond, and opal are beautiful and admired, but the simple and muddy flint has a greater hidden power — the power to create fire.
-Just like people in real life, those who appear plain or ordinary on the outside may have extraordinary qualities, strength, and abilities within them.
-True value comes from what is inside, not from how something looks.

 ## Comprehension Important Questions and Answers

 ### Part A